-LATCH label locations 2nd row bench LATCH lower anchor point locations
+LATCH label locations 2nd row captain's chairs (if so equipped)

+LATCH lower anchor point locations

-The LATCH system anchors are located at the rear of the seat cushion near the seatback.
-A label is attached to the seatback to help you locate the LATCH system anchors.
+The LATCH anchors are located at the rear of the seat cushion near the seatback.
+A label is attached to the seatback to help you locate the LATCH anchors.